 Our Commitment to Protecting Your Privacy

-New Life Prison Ministry embraces the principals of the Canadian Standards Association Model Code for the Protection of Personal Information to ensure that all personal information is properly collected, used only for the purposes for which it is collected, and is disposed of in a safe and timely manner when no longer required.
+New Life Prison Ministries embraces the principals of the Canadian Standards Association Model Code for the Protection of Personal Information to ensure that all personal information is properly collected, used only for the purposes for which it is collected, and is disposed of in a safe and timely manner when no longer required.

-New Life Prison Ministry is a vital non-profit organization dedicated to presenting the message of Christianity to prisoners (including Young Offenders) ex-offenders and their families through fellowship, counseling, visitation and practical help.
+New Life Prison Ministries is a vital non-profit organization dedicated to presenting the message of Christianity to prisoners (including Young Offenders) ex-offenders and their families through fellowship, counseling, visitation and practical help.
 We rely on the support of hundreds of generous contributors and achieve our fundraising objectives by engaging with and understanding our donors, volunteers and staff.
 Because we deal with individuals and information about those individuals, it is essential that we protect the privacy of that information.

 The Privacy Principles